commercialhaskell/stackage/CURATORS.md

 Also required to build an LTS minor bump with a ghc version change: modify <https://github.com/commercialhaskell/lts-haskell/tree/master/build-constraints> and update the ghc-version.
 Then run `automated/build.sh lts-$THIS_LTS_MINOR_BUMP` to build the LTS.

-### Getting the new image to the build server
+### Docker image management
+The latest image is pulled automatically.

-Once a new Docker image is available, you'll need to pull it onto the stackage-build server (see below).
-Instead of pulling an unbounded number of images, I typically just delete all of the old images and let the new ones get downloaded:
+If diskspace is tight, one can delete all of the old images and let the new ones get downloaded:

 ```
 docker rm $(docker ps -a -q)
 docker rmi $(docker images -q)
 ```

-but `docker pull ghcr.io/commercialhaskell/stackage/build:nightly` can also be run instead just to update the nightly image say.
+To pull the nightly image manually run `docker pull ghcr.io/commercialhaskell/stackage/build:nightly`.

-For a new GHC version you should also delete the ~~cache~~ .stack-work snapshot install directories on the stackage-build server to
-~~force all packages to be rebuilt~~ clear up some space.
+(For a new GHC version you can also delete the .stack-work snapshot install directories on the stackage-build server to clear up some space.
 See: [issue#746](https://github.com/commercialhaskell/stackage/issues/746).
 Eg:

 ```
 # for example
-SNAP_SERIES=nightly # or lts16
+SNAP_SERIES=nightly # or ltsXX
-OLD_GHCVER=8.10.1
+OLD_GHCVER=9.10.1
 rm -r work/$SNAP_SERIES/unpack-dir/.stack-work/install/x86_64-linux-tinfo6/*/$OLD_GHCVER/
 ```

-This should also be done when moving the Nightly docker image to a new version of Ubuntu.
+When moving to a new version of Ubuntu: all the packages should be rebuilt from scratch: therefore normally only change Ubuntu version at the same time as doing a ghc bump.

-If you're impatient and would like to build the Docker image on the build server instead of waiting for Docker Hub, you can run the following command (replacing `BRANCH=nightly` if the image for a different branch is desired):
+In an emergency the Docker image can be built on the build server, by the following command (replacing `BRANCH=nightly` if the image for a different branch is desired):

 ```